fedeghe/react-vtable/README.md

     elements: {
         // if specified will be appied to a content wrapper into the <td>
         contentClass: '',

         // if specified will be appied to the <td>
         cellClass: '',

         // if specified will be appied to the table wrapper
         wrapperClass: ''
     }
     ```
     It's **crucial** that all those classes do not modify the size thus must not include `border, padding, height, width, etc...`
+    It's up to the user to make those classes reachable.

 - _events_ \<object literal\>
     ``` js